ManolisTr/DevpostProject/README.md

    - **AdventureWorks Database**:
      - Download the AdventureWorks database from [AdventureWorks GitHub](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/adventure-works).
      - Configure it as the on-premise source.
-   - **Azure SQL Database**:
-     - Set up an Azure SQL Database instance for cloud data integration.
    - **Pipelines and Connectors**:
      - Deploy the Data Factory Pipelines to handle data ingestion and transformation.
-     - Use Eventstream connectors for Change Data Capture (CDC) support.

 3. **Run Pipelines**
    - Trigger the orchestration pipeline to start the data ingestion process.
-   - Monitor the transformation and reconciliation notebooks to validate data accuracy.
+   - Monitor the transformation and reconciliation mechanisms to validate data accuracy.